 The results of this dissertation show that the semantic agreement observed in Dutch pronouns relates to an existing semantic interpretation of the genders that possibly reflects the semantic roots of the Germanic genders.
 It appears that the competition between semantic and lexical gender has long existed and that the frequency with which semantic agreement surfaces, over time and in different Germanic varieties, is connected with the visibility of lexical gender in the noun phrase.

 - LOT dissertation series 445

-V. Semantic or lexical gender agreement: The effect of adnominal gender marking on pronominal agreement (Embargo until 02 March 2019)
+V. Semantic or lexical gender agreement: The effect of adnominal gender marking on pronominal agreement (Embargo up to and including 02 March 2019)